JessicaPlassmann/Unsupervised-Shearography/README.md

 ## Note to Reviewers

-> This repository contains materials related to our **SGAI 2025 submission** on unsupervised learning for shearographic data.
+> This repository contains materials related to our **SGAI 2025 submission** on unsupervised learning and our **automated annotation submission** on weakly supervised learning for shearographic data.
 >
 > The full dataset and source code will be made public upon paper acceptance to ensure transparency and reproducibility.
 >